istornz/GIOVANNI/README.md

 ## Release

 There won't be any releases submitted to this GitHub any time soon.
-I (burntscarr, not gabrieloc) do not currently have the training or knowledge to create IPA or DEB packages for others to install themselves with apps such as Cydia Extender.
+I (dimitridessus, not gabrieloc) do not currently have the training or knowledge to create IPA or DEB packages for others to install themselves with apps such as Cydia Extender.
 You'll have to use Xcode to get it on your device for now.
 (I'm not entirely sure that signing-services sign the Apple Watch app's binaries anyway)
 `(If anyone can help me with this, please do.)`

 ## Usage